 If you love this recipe as much as I do, please consider leaving a 5-star review.

-- Toss the pitted cherries with the sugar and allow to macerate for 30 minutes.
+- Toss 3 lbs sour cherries (pitted) with 12 oz granulated sugar and allow to macerate for 30 minutes.
 After 30 minutes drain the cherries, reserving the juice.
 Transfer the cherries to a large bowl and set aside.

-- Whisk a 1/2 cup of the cherry juice with the corn starch until smooth.
+- Whisk a ½ cup of the cherry juice with 2 oz corn starch until smooth.

-- Place the remaining juice and the salt in a small saucepan.
+- Place the remaining juice and ¼ teaspoon table salt in a small saucepan.
 Bring the juice to a boil.
 Reduce the heat to medium low.
 Whisk the cornstarch mixture into the boiling juice in a steady stream.
 Cook the mixture, stirring constantly, until it returns to a boil and thickens to a pudding-like texture.

 - Remove the thickened juice from the heat and immediately pour it over the pitted cherries.
 Toss to combine.
 Pour the cherries into the prepared pie crust.
 Use a scissors to trim the dough, leaving about 1/2" of dough beyond the edge of the pan.
-(Save the scraps for Pie Dough Cookies).
 Fold the dough over and pinch the crust to form a fluted edge.

 Assemble and Bake the Pie

-- Combine the all purpose flour, almond flour, brown sugar, salt and almond extract in a mixer bowl.
+- Combine the 7 ½ oz all purpose flour, 2 oz almond flour, 8 oz brown sugar, ¼ teaspoon table salt, and ½ teaspoon real almond extract in a mixer bowl.
 Mix on low speed to combine.

-- With the mixer running, add the butter a tablespoon at a time.
+- With the mixer running, add 6 oz unsalted butter, a tablespoon at a time.
 Mix on low speed until it looks like wet sand.